 You may remember earlier this year I shared a super sweet, pretty in pink marbled graham cracker toffee bark version of this dessert – that one was created using white chocolate and it is rich, but I wanted to go with the classic, especially because this classic graham cracker toffee bark (covered in sprinkles, of course), works so well for summer.

 I’m actually planning to make a big ol’ batch for Scarlett’s upcoming birthday party.
 It’s always a crowd-pleaser.

 So without further ado, the easy steps to make your own classic graham cracker toffee bark …

 You'll fall instantly in love with this nostalgic sweet treat.
-The dense graham crackers soak up all of that homemade toffee caramel goodness, and the rich chocolate topping is just the icing on the snack!
+The thick and dense graham crackers soak up all of that homemade toffee caramel goodness, and the melted chocolate topping is the perfect pairing.

 - about 10 full-size honey graham crackers, or enough to cover pan

 - 1 cup (2 sticks) unsalted butter